A conditional regularity result for p-harmonic flows: Introduction

 Without this assumption on the curvature of $\mathcal N$ one cannot expect global regularity.
 In the case $\mathcal N = \mathbb S^m,\ m>3$ examples of evolutions with finite time blow-up were constructed (see \cite{coronghidaglia}, also \cite{changdingye} and references therein).
 Later, Struwe \cite{struwe1,struwe2} and Struwe in collaboration with Chen \cite{chenstruwe} considered weak solutions to the harmonic heat flow with values in arbitrary $\mathcal N$ and were able to show existence and bounds on the set of singularities.
 The crucial tool in their work (in case $m>2$) was Struwe's monotonicity formula \cite[Proposition 3.3.]{struwe2}, which is only available if $p = 2$.

-To the best of our knowledge, there is no general existence result for the flow of $p$-harmonic maps into an arbitrary compact manifold for $p > 2$.
+To the best of our knowledge, there is no fully general existence result for the flow of $p$-harmonic maps into an arbitrary compact manifold for $p > 2$.
 Partial results in this direction include the work of Misawa \cite{misawa1} which generalizes the classic work of Eells and Sampson ($p=2$) obtaining global regular solutions for $\mathcal N$ of non-positive sectional curvature, and the paper \cite{hunger2} by Hungerb\" uhler, where the existence of weak solutions is shown for $\mathcal N$ being a homogeneous space.
 In the latter case, the proof exploits symmetry of the image and no additional regularity is obtained.
 Finally, Hungerb\" uhler \cite{hunger1} obtained the existence of global weak solutions (regular except a finite set of time instances) in the conformally invariant case $p = m$.
-The proof is based on a local estimate on energy concentration together with a conditional a priori estimate that controls the norms of $\nabla u$ in higher $L^q$ spaces allowing to bound $\nabla u$ in $L^\infty$ via Moser iteration.
+(Also for $p=m$; B\"{o}gelein, Duzaar and Scheven \cite{bogeleinduzaarscheven} extend the results of \cite{hunger1} to domains with boundary, and construct a solution with H\"{o}lder continuous spatial gradient in the case when the target $\mathcal N$ has non-positive sectional curvature.)
+The proof in \cite{hunger1} is based on a local estimate on energy concentration together with a conditional a priori estimate that controls the norms of $\nabla u$ in higher $L^q$ spaces allowing to bound $\nabla u$ in $L^\infty$ via Moser iteration.
 Those estimates hold provided the $m$-energy is appropriately small,

 In the present paper, we obtain conditional estimates of a similar form, but instead of smallness of the energy \eqref{hungcond}, we assume smallness of local $BMO$ norm of the solution (which, in light of the embedding $W^{1,m}$ into $BMO$ in dimension $m$, is a weaker assumption).
 In particular, our method works for any $p>2$ and (formally) we only need to control a norm of the solution and not of its derivatives.
-On the other hand, we have no proof of existence; therefore we do need the assumption that the solution actually exists in $L^p((0,T],W^{2,p}(\Omega))$.
+On the other hand, we have no proof of existence; therefore we do need the assumption that the solution actually exists in $C((0,T], L^2(\Omega)) \cap L^p((0,T],W^{2,p}(\Omega))$.
+Let us now state our results.

-Before we state our results, let us introduce some notation for properly scaled cylinders.
-For a point $(t_0,x_0)\in (0,T)\times \Omega$ we write

-\begin{theorem} Assume that $u \in L^p((0,T], W^{2,p}(\Omega))$, where $\Omega$ is an open domain in $\R^m$, is a weak solution to \eqref{p-harmonic}.
+\begin{theorem} Assume that $u \in C((0,T], L^2(\Omega)) \cap L^p((0,T], W^{2,p}(\Omega))$, where $\Omega$ is an open domain in $\R^m$, is a weak solution to \eqref{p-harmonic}.
 Let $q > p$, $\Omega' \subset \subset \Omega$, $\delta > 0$.
 There exist a positive number $\varepsilon_0 = \varepsilon_0(\Omega,N,p,q,\Lambda)$ such that if

 then there holds